 Social behavior: Can be found alone or in small to large aggregations.
 They are territorial and can be aggressive towards other fish, especially other tangs or conspecifics, which can lead to fights.

-Size: Can grow up to 11 cm (4.3 inches) in length.
+This species can grow up to 12 cm in length.

 The ocellaris clownfish, or Amphiprion ocellaris, is a vibrant marine fish known for its striking orange body, three white bands, and black outlines.
 These fish, also called false percula clownfish or common clownfish, form a symbiotic relationship with sea anemones, using their mucus-covered skin to avoid being stung by the anemone's tentacles.